Courtesy of The Proposition Gallery

 Offoffoff.com

-'Depthography' is the brainchild of Robert Munn and Sara Cook.
+'Depthography' is the brainchild of Robert Munn & Sara Cook.
 'Otto' is a friend sitting on the steps of an apartment building.
-His perfectly detailed image appears to hover simultaneously in front and behind the flat surface of this photograph.
-In "Otto," a lenticular photograph, the artists combine aspects of film and still photography to create this illusion.
+His perfectly detailed image appears to hover simultaneously in front & behind the flat surface of this photograph.
+In "Otto," a lenticular photograph, the artists combine aspects of film & still photography to create this illusion.
 Animated by the movement of the viewer, Otto appears to take his hat off in a greeting gesture.

 THE DEPTHOGRAPHY GROUP